lum8rjack/caddy-maxmind-geolocation/README.md

 If you prefer, you can build Caddy by yourself by [installing xcaddy](https://github.com/caddyserver/xcaddy) and running:
 ```
-xcaddy build --with github.com/porech/caddy-maxmind-geolocation
+xcaddy build --with github.com/lum8rjack/caddy-maxmind-geolocation
 ```

 ## Requirements

-To be able to use this module you will need to have a Maxmind GeoLite2 database, that can be downloaded for free by creating an account.
+To be able to use this module you will need to have a MaxMind GeoLite2 database, that can be downloaded for free by creating an account.
 More information about this are available on the [official website](https://dev.maxmind.com/geoip/geoip2/geolite2/).